 No negative energy here.

 Another shop owned by a tarot card reader, FourTEAfour offers herbal teas, oils, bath soaks, and sprays.
-Each product is made with specific intentions, like her Zodiac Moon Teas.
+Each product is made with specific intentions, like her collection of Zodiac Moon Teas.
 These blends combine the best herbs to work with during the full moon in each zodiac sign.
 B explains the energies of each full moon on her YouTube channel and how to best work with the suggested herbs.

-Heritage Apothecary is not short on the spiritual tools.
+Heritage Apothecary is not short on spiritual tools.
 Herbal smudging bundles, charging bowls, crystals, incense, cleansing mist, palo santo—the list goes on.
 But what really shines in the shop is their kits.
 Sometimes having too much to choose from can be a little overwhelming, which is why ready-to-go kits like the Signature Smoke Cleansing Kit are a much-appreciated addition.

-Shontel Anestasia is a spiritual teacher and practitioner of Cuban Santeriá and a bruja de nacimiento, meaning a natural witch or born witch.
+Shontel Anestasia is a spiritual teacher and practitioner of Cuban Santeriá and a "bruja de Nacimiento" meaning a natural witch or born witch.
 Her Caribbean spiritual shop honors the Orishas of Yoruba religion and joins science and spirituality with a fusion of African spirituality, Ayurveda medicine, and astrology.
 The shop offerings include intention-set perfume oils and ritual baths, but what really sets her store apart are the custom candles.
-Customers are prompted to provide their full name and birthdate for Shontel to better attune to their energy while making their candle—plus there's an "extra-strength" option for even better results.
+Customers are prompted to provide their full name and birthdate for Shontel to better attune to their energy while making their candle.
+Plus, there's an extra-strength option for even better results.

-Soulful Vibes Co. is co-owned by wives TJ, a healer, teacher, and artist, and Sunny Brooks, a reiki master teacher, crystal healer, herbalist, and aromatherapist.
+Soulful Vibes Co. is co-owned by wives TJ—a healer, teacher, and artist—and Sunny Brooks—a reiki master teacher, crystal healer, herbalist, and aromatherapist.
 With an enormous list of product offerings, Soulful Vibes Co. is essentially a one-stop shop for all things spiritual.
 The bases are covered with a variety of crystals, candles, herbs, salts, jewelry, incense, and oils, but extend to the educational realm with spiritual masterclasses, guides, and courses.

 Chakra Zulu's mission is to share the power of crystal healing through their unique selection of crystal specimens, jewelry, aromatherapy, candles, herbs, and singing bowls with a curated assortment of crystal sets for chakra healing and each zodiac sign.
-The 10 Stone Chakra Healing Bundle includes 10 crystals correlating to the chakras, a white sage smudging stick, and a cleansing selenite wand.
+The 10 Stone Chakra Healing Bundle includes ten crystals correlating to the chakras, a white sage smudging stick, and a cleansing selenite wand.